-Not only is it packed with vitamin C and anti-oxidants, it’s also a great source of folate.
+Not only are oranges packed with vitamin C and anti-oxidants, they are also a great source of folate.
 Folic acid is incredibly important to your baby – a lack of it in the womb can lead to Spina Bifida, a painful birth defect that can shorten their lives.

 Oranges can help prevent that birth defect, so grab a bag of them and go crazy.
-You can’t overdose vitamin C from food.
+You can’t overdose on vitamin C from food!

 An egg contains all of the nutrients a baby chick needs in order to survive for 21 days.
 That makes it a powerhouse of nutrition, and one you can take advantage of.
 Get extra protein, vitamins, and choline from this source.